spalit2016/spalit/w205/exercise_2/tweetwordcount/Readme.txt

-Preparing the Environment needed for running the application
+Prepare the Environment needed for running the application

 1. Install psycopg